 - With fresh chopped vegetables

-- With pita chips or pita bread
+- With pita chips, pita bread or naan bread

 - Spread on a sandwich or wrap